vseryakov/bootpopup/README.md

 Any ad-hoc button will be added in the form `btn_Label`.

-NOTE: All actions by default close the popup window, a callback must return `null` in order to keep the popup window visible, thisis useful when validating the input.
+NOTE: All actions by default close the popup window, a callback must return `null` in order to keep the popup window visible, this is useful when validating the input.
 Manually closing the popup is done via the `close` method.

 ## Build